katenjoki/airflow_gcp/README.md

 ```
 git clone https://github.com/katenjoki/airflow_gcp.git
 ```
 2. Rename your gcp-service-accounts-credentials file to google_hort_credentials.json & store it in your $HOME directory.
-If you choose to rename it as something else e.g 'google_credentials.jso', make sure this reflects on the docker-compose.yaml file as well, otherwise it won't run.
+If you choose to rename it as something else e.g 'google_credentials.json', make sure this reflects on the docker-compose.yaml file as well, otherwise it won't run.
 ```
 cd ~ && mkdir -p ~/.google/credentials/
 mv <path/to/your/service-account-authkeys>.json ~/.google/credentials/google_hort_credentials.json